L00186132/INFS_IT903/README.md

 ## Summary
 A repository contains a collection of simple python coding examples to demonstrate Python capabilities.

-If you want to learn about python, visit here.
+If you want to learn more about python, visit https://www.python.org/

 <p align="right">(<a href="#top">back to top</a>)</p>